rmjordas/alys/README.md

 was to port the styles to components, but this was not fulfilled (because of reasons and I kinda forgot about this repo).

-Finally (hopefully), this newest iteration would lead to the desired `v1.0.0` release.
+Hopefully, this newest iteration would lead to the desired `v1.0.0` release.
 This time, it's written with JavaScript using the React framework.
-So, why the switch?
-Well, React is very popular.
-Also, it ~~requires~~ encourages developers to be good at JavaScript to use it well.
+I didn't try making my own style guide this time, so I would speed time tweaking the design and stuff.

 ## Quick Start